nazmulidris/rust-scratch/memory_locality_latency/README.md

 | Internet (Cross-Continental) | 10,000,000x - 100,000,000x      |

 ![Memory Latency](memory_latency.svg)

-### Summary of Cache Lines

-A **cache line** is the fundamental unit of data transfer between the CPU's cache hierarchy and the main memory.
-On the 14th gen Intel CPUs it is 64 bytes, its primary function is to enhance performance by fetching and storing data in larger blocks, thereby reducing the frequency of slower main memory accesses.
-It is 128 bytes or twice as large on an Apple M4 chip.

-**How they work:** When the CPU requires data not present in the cache (a **cache miss**), an entire cache line containing that data is retrieved from main memory.
-Similarly, when data is written, the corresponding cache line is updated and eventually written back to main memory.

-**Impact on Memory Latency:** Cache lines significantly influence memory latency:

-- **Spatial Locality:** By fetching a block of contiguous data, cache lines exploit the tendency of programs to access nearby memory locations, minimizing subsequent memory accesses.
-- **Cache Miss Penalty:** While a cache miss incurs a substantial latency penalty to fetch the entire line, this is often offset by the fact that a larger chunk of potentially needed data is brought into the cache at once.
-- **Bandwidth Utilization:** Transferring data in larger cache line units optimizes the use of the available memory bandwidth compared to numerous small transfers.

-**Example Benefit:** Accessing elements of an array sequentially demonstrates the advantage.
-With a 64-byte cache line and 4-byte integers, fetching one integer brings 15 neighboring integers into the cache, likely satisfying future access requests without needing to go back to main memory.

-### Order of Magnitude Latency Differences (Intel 14th Gen, DDR4-5200, PCIe 4 SSD)

 It's important to understand that these are _relative_ order-of-magnitude estimates and can vary based on specific workloads, system configurations, and the exact characteristics